 Here are some helpful tips on vagina and vulva care:

-- Give up douching.
-Douching can lead to a temporary "fresh" feeling but ultimately creates an imbalance of bacteria and yeast, which can lead to infections.
+- Avoid douching.
+Douching can lead to a temporary “fresh” feeling but ultimately creates an imbalance of bacteria and yeast, which can lead to infections.

 - When possible, choose cotton underwear because it is more breathable: Vaginas like to breathe.
 And spending time without any bottoms on at all is a good idea too (let’s hear it for naked sleeping!).

 - Consider your pubic hair maintenance.
 Some women choose to shave or wax some or all of their pubic hair.
 Of course, this is 100% up to you.
 I will say that removing pubic hair can lead to infections, inflamed hair follicles and irritation, especially when you are pregnant and skin tends to be more sensitive.
 Also, please don’t feel that you have to do it for the sake of your provider and your upcoming pelvic exam (and later for your birth).
 I promise you we don’t even notice.

 One more thing: Vaginal discharge is normal.
 It should be clear or whitish, and without a fishy odor.
 If you notice vaginal discharge that is gray or yellow or green, has a fishy or otherwise foul odor, or if you experience itching or discomfort, it’s important to visit a healthcare provider to see what’s going on.

 The conception journey is very personal—and often very emotional.
 It can be exciting, scary, disappointing and confusing all at the same time.
 So check in with yourself often.
 Assess how you are feeling on an emotional level, and then respond.
 If you are feeling well, great!
 But if you need to pause or check in with a therapist along the way, that’s good to recognize, too.

 You are the boss of your body.
 Full stop.